sigmie/docs.sigmie.com/src/pages/docs/indices/synonyms.md

 description: Multiple words meaning the same thing.
 ---

-In a Search context, the words "jewel" and "gold" both actually mean the same thing.
+Handle the words "jewel" and "gold" the same.

 ---

 In the Index **Synonyms** tab in the Sigmie UI, you can define synonyms at the index level.

-[IMG]

 The synonyms are separated into **One-Way** and **Two-Way**.